Image by Jessica Johnson ©. See www.jessicajohnsonart.com

 - Being a good data-sharer will be credited in faculty evaluations and by the appointments and promotions committee

 Diverse research projects performed across Mount Sinai on exactly the same large data resource will foster effective collaboration and has the potential to dramatically increase the pace of our scientific and medical advances.

-Data Ark is an initiative led by Associate Professor Paul O’Reilly and Dean for Scientific Computing Patricia Kovatch, and supported by the Department of Genetics and Genomic Sciences and Scientific Computing.
+Data Ark is an initiative led by Associate Professor Paul O’Reilly and Dean for Scientific Computing and Data Patricia Kovatch, and supported by the Department of Genetics and Genomic Sciences and Scientific Computing and Data.
 An advisory board has been convened to provide guidance and to help Data Ark become sustainable over time.